ihamxali/housing_price_predictor/README.md

-#Housing Price Predictor
+Housing Price Predictor
 A machine learning web application that predicts housing prices based on various property features using Random Forest Regression.

-##Overview
+Overview
 This project provides an interactive interface to estimate house prices by analyzing key property characteristics such as area, number of bedrooms, location preferences, and available amenities.
 Features

-Accurate Predictions: Uses Random Forest algorithm trained on real housing data User-Friendly Interface: Simple web-based input form for property details Instant Results: Get price predictions in seconds Multiple Features: Considers 12+ property attributes for comprehensive analysis
+Predictions: Uses Random Forest algorithm trained on keggle housing data User-Friendly Interface: Simple web-based input form for property details Instant Results: Get price predictions in seconds Multiple Features: Considers multiple property attributes for analysis

 Technologies Used